Alexander Baring, 6th Baron Ashburton: Early life

 Baring was born on 7 April 1898.
 He was the only son of Francis Baring, 5th Baron Ashburton, and the former Claire Hortense.
 Through his father, he was a member of the German Baring family and a descendant of American statesman William Bingham.
-He had four sisters, only one of whom married, Aurea Vera Baring, the wife of Maj.
+He had four sisters, only one of whom married: Aurea Vera Baring, the wife of Maj.
 Charles Balfour (a grandson of Mark McDonnell, 5th Earl of Antrim).

-His maternal grandfather was French statesman Hugues-Bernard Maret, duc de Bassano, and his paternal grandparents were Alexander Baring, 4th Baron Ashburton, a Member of Parliament for Thetford, and Leonora Digby (a daughter of Edward Digby, 9th Baron Digby).
+His maternal grandfather was French statesman Hugues-Bernard Maret, duc de Bassano, and his paternal grandparents were Alexander Baring, 4th Baron Ashburton, a Member of Parliament for Thetford, and the Hon.
+Leonora Digby (a daughter of Edward Digby, 9th Baron Digby).

 He was educated at Eton and the Royal Military College, Sandhurst.

 Career

 From 1917 to 1923, during the First World War, he saw active service as a Lieutenant with the Royal Scots Greys.
 After the war, he served as a Managing Director of the family bank, Baring Brothers, from 1928 to 1962.

 In the Second World War, he served in the Auxiliary Air Force as Flight lieutenant in 1939 and as Group captain from 1939 to 1944.
-After the War, he returned to his career as a director of the bank in the City of London, before serving as chairman from 1962 to 1968.
+After the War, he returned to his career as a bank director in the City of London before serving as chairman from 1962 to 1968.
 He also served as a director of Alliance Assurance (from 1932 to 1968), a member of the London Committee of the Hong Kong and Shanghai Banking Corporation (from 1935 to 1939), a director of Pressed Steel (from 1944 to 1966).

-Ashburton served as Deputy Lieutenant of Hampshire from 1951 and 1973 (where he served as a member of Hampshire County Council) and Vice Lieutenant of Hampshire from 1951 to 1960.
+Ashburton served as Deputy Lieutenant of Hampshire from 1951 to 1973 (where he served as a member of Hampshire County Council) and Vice Lieutenant of Hampshire from 1951 to 1960.
 From 1960 to 1973, he was Lord Lieutenant and Custos Rotulorum of Hampshire and the Isle of Wight.
 From 1961 to 1967, he was chairman of the Hampshire Police Authority and High Steward of Winchester in 1967.

 He served as treasurer of the King Edward VII Hospital Fund for London from 1955 to 1964 and a trustee of the King George V Jubilee Trust from 1949 to 1968.
 From 1961 to 1973, he was Receiver-General of the Duchy of Cornwall.